Top 10 Japanese Candlestick Trading Patterns in 2024

 8. Morning Star

-A morning star happens as a market hits a state of uncertainty after an all-inclusive downward movement.
-At that point starts to recoup.
-Traders may accept this as a sign that the recovery will transform into an enduring uptrend.
-It comprises of three candlesticks:
+A morning star pattern appears when a market reaches a point of uncertainty after a long downward movement and then starts to recover.
+Traders like me see this as a sign that the recovery might turn into a lasting uptrend.
+The morning star pattern is made up of three candlesticks:

 AtoZ Markets